Source Control

 Event tracking implementation error

-- This means you haven't correctly instrumented all events in your tracking plan.
+- You haven't correctly instrumented all events in your tracking plan.

 - Implement the missing events in your project using the Ampli Wrapper.

-This means you are currently on an un-merged Ampli branch.
+This error means you're on an unmerged Ampli branch.
 To fix this error:

 - Log into Data and check to make sure your tracking plan has been reviewed and approved.

-- You may need to "Refresh" your Data branch before being able to merge.
-If so make sure to run
+- You may need to select Refresh on your Data branch before you can merge.
+If so, run

-- This means you aren't on the latest version of your Data branch.
+- You aren't on the latest version of your Data branch.

 - Run